-2.1 - What is Typelt4me?
+2.1 - What is TypeIt4me?

 TypeIt4Me is a text expander.
-Text expansion is essentially on-the-fly substitution of short typed abbreviations with longer 'snippets' of content, which can include lengthy words, phrases, boilerplate texts or even pictures.
-Wherever you type a shorthand abbreviation of your choosing, TypeIt4Me will instantly replace it with a corresponding snippet that you've defined.
+Text expansion is on-the-fly substitution of short typed abbreviations with longer 'snippets' of content.
+These can include lengthy words, phrases, boilerplate texts, dynamically calculated dates and time stamps or even pictures.
+Wherever you type a shorthand abbreviation of your choosing, it is instantly replaced with the corresponding snippet that you've defined.